-Our first experience renting a car in Costa Rica was horrible and unfortunately, I think most travelers have the same experience because they don’t know before renting a car in Costa Rica that a lot of companies will scam you.
-Once we smartened up to the rental car companies scams we were able to find a better way of renting a car.
+The first time we rented a car in Costa Rica was horrible and unfortunately, I think most travelers have the same experience.
+Once we smartened up to the rental car company scams we were able to find a better way (OK actually the perfect way) of renting a car.

 Here’s what you need to know before renting a car in Costa Rica so your experience can be amazing…..

-Know Before Renting a Car in Costa Rica – First Experience
+Our First Experience Renting a Car in Costa Rica

-My mom came to visit last year for a week and at that time Thomas and I had only been living in Costa Rica for a few months.
-We didn’t know much about the country yet, but we figured renting a car would be the best way to get around (which it definitely is).
+A few months after we moved to Costa Rica my mom came to visit.
+At that time, Thomas and I did not know much about the country yet, but we figured that renting a car would be the best way to get around.

 Alright, I want to show you what your process will be like when you rent a car and how the companies here scam you.

 I just tried to rent a car on five different popular search engines and got the same results.

 So here is the search page on a search engine and what I entered for my search.